onlinq/form-collection/docs/elements/onlinq-collection.md

 - `max`
   The maximum amount of entries in the collection.
 Use `0` for unlimited entries.
 Defaults to `0`.

+- `nextIndex` (read-only)
+  The next index for the collection.

+- `prototypeTemplate`
+  The active `template` element used by the collection to create new entries.

 ## Methods